dotnet-websharper/docs/content/core/bundling.md

 ```

+If a `Web.Control` or a function with JavaScript-enabled parameter is used outside of such a bundle scope, it will be included in the all bundles automatically.

 You can set a runtime setting to `appsettings.json` to log when a bundle was considered by the runtime, but discarded because of missing imports.
 This will help identify which functions need to be marked with `BundleScope`/`BundleScopes`.
 This log will be a comment in the html response, right above the page initialization `<script>` block.